 Steve joined the staff at the Watkins Museum in February 2011.
 He has had a 25-year career in museum work, with experience in collections management, exhibition development, public programming, and education.
 His background is in American art, history, and material culture.
 In addition to his management responsibilities, Steve looks forward to developing public programs, increasing museum involvement with schools and teachers, and working with members of the Douglas County Historical Society.

-Steve co-teaches MUSE 704 Museum Collection Management and teaches Museum Audience Development for the Museum Studies program.
+Steve co-teaches MUSE 704, Introduction to Collections Management and Utilization and MUSE 703, Introduction to Museum Exhibits.
+Steve also teaches Museum Audience Development for the Museum Studies program.

 Professor Olsen is an Old World Prehistorian, specializing in zooarchaeology, the study of animal remains from ancient sites, and Arabian rock art.
 She was formerly the director of the Center for World Cultures at the Carnegie Museum of Natural History.